Viewing Molecules#

 • ion - set the representation used for single-atom ions

-• rest - set the representation used for all other molecules (e.g. ligands)
+• default or rest - set the representation used for all other molecules (e.g. ligands)

 You can also force all molecules to use the same representation by setting the all option.